 What is medical billing and coding?

 When a patient has any medical exam or procedure, the medical office will work with the patient and the patient's insurance company for claims.
-The biller will submit and follow up on any claims in order to receive payment for services rendered by the health care provider.
+The biller will submit and follow up on any claims to receive payment for services rendered by the health care provider.
 This usually involves learning many codes, each one representing a symptom, medications, and diagnosis, in order to process the claim properly.
 Medical billing and coding workers are the health care professionals in charge of processing patient data such as treatment records and related insurance information.
 Medical insurance billers and coders are tasked with coding a patient's diagnosis along with a request for payments from the patient's insurance company.

 To speak with a billing specialist at the Foot and Ankle Center of Nebraska and Iowa, please call 402-391-7575 option 5.